Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory: Abstract

 \section{Abstract}

 We study an unconventional phase transition in ferroelectrics where the polarization field is constrained to be divergence-free, allowing only loop-like configurations.
 This local constraint fundamentally alters the critical behavior, driving the system beyond the Landau-Ginzburg-Wilson paradigm.
 A renormalization group analysis shows that the polarization acquires an unusually large anomalous dimension, $\eta\approx 0.239$ in three dimensions, far exceeding the typical values in $O(3)$-invariant systems.
-We attribute this effect to an emergent gauge symmetry originating from the zero divergence constraint.
-Such gauge-field behavior is reminiscent of fractionalized phases, revealing a fundamental connection between constrained ferroelectrics and emergent gauge phenomena in correlated matter.
+We attribute this effect to a naturally induced gauge symmetry originating from the zero divergence constraint.
+Such constraint-induced gauge-field behavior is reminiscent of fractionalized phases, revealing a fundamental connection between constrained ferroelectrics and emergent gauge phenomena in correlated matter.

 \textit{Introduction --} The Landau-Ginzburg-Wilson (LGW) paradigm of phase transitions, built upon the concept of spontaneous symmetry breaking and local order parameters, has been a cornerstone of condensed matter physics.
 However, numerous systems have revealed the limitations of this framework, triggering the exploration of critical phenomena that go beyond conventional symmetry-breaking descriptions.
 These include transitions driven by topological order, quantum entanglement, and fractionalized excitations, as seen in quantum spin liquids and deconfined quantum criticality (DQC)~\cite{Senthil2004,Sachdev2011,Prakash2025,Senthil_PhysRevB.70.144407}.
 Such transitions challenge our understanding of universality and scaling, offering insights into complex phases of matter with potential applications in quantum computation, quantum information, and quantum sensing, as well as in materials science.